You Can Help Teens, Tweens, & Kids

 From struggling to understand the ever-changing dynamics of teen social media, to perhaps even being unfamiliar with the legalities of monitoring a child’s smartphone – it’s clear that there is a serious disconnect between caring adults and their children when it comes to not only internet safety, but technology in general!

-And while it may not seem like a huge issue if the adults aren’t as tech savvy as the children they work with, consider this…
+And while it may not seem like a huge issue if the adults aren’t as tech savvy as the children they care for, consider this…

 When children feel a disconnect with an adult it becomes difficult to forge a relationship!
 This means that the job of a parent or mentor to foster a trustworthy relationship becomes significantly harder than it needs to be… leading to stress, frustration, and feelings of defeat!